trailofbits/testing-handbook/content/docs/fuzzing/c-cpp/11-aflpp/index.md

         }
     #endif
     ```
 3. Place the target code within a while loop, setting the maximum number of iterations between 1k and 10k.
 This parameter dictates how many cycles occur before AFL++ restarts the process to manage memory leaks and issues related to global state.
-Choose smaller values if your fuzz target is instable (e.g. leaks memory or keeps global state).
+Choose smaller values if your fuzz target is unstable (e.g., leaks memory or keeps global state).
 Choose larger values if you believe your program is stable (e.g. if you are fuzzing a Rust library).
-Note, that the benefit of increasing the value does to values like `1000k` or `INT_MAX` does likely not improve the performance by much, if the restart time is reasonably small.
+Note that the benefit of increasing the value to values like `1000k` or `INT_MAX` does likely not improve the performance by much if the restart time is reasonably small.
     ```C++
     while (__AFL_LOOP(1000)) {
         size_t len = strlen(input_buf);